psidex/NetflixActivityDownloader/README.md

 # NetflixStats

-A small javascript script that can extract information about your watch history
+A collection of tools that can extract and visualise your Netflix watch history

+Currently just 1 javascript bookmarklet, but more is planned.

 # Usage